JackSullivan/Flux.jl/docs/src/training/training.md

 It is important that the execution of the model takes place inside the call to `gradient`, in order for the influence of the model's parameters to be observed by Zygote.

-It is also important that every `update!` step receives a newly gradient computed gradient, as this will be change whenever the model's parameters are changed, and for each new data point.
+It is also important that every `update!` step receives a newly computed gradient, as this will be changed whenever the model's parameters are changed, and for each new data point.

 !!! compat "Implicit gradients"
     Flux ≤ 0.13 used Zygote's "implicit" mode, in which `gradient` takes a zero-argument function.